mbsambangi/lagom/_posts/2018-07-12-Spring-Cloud-Contract-RestDocs-Function.md

 {"memberId":"123456789","coverage":null}
 ```

-- Feign client calls the stubbed Health Insurance check service and gets the member's coverage as per the contract.
+- Feign client calls the stubbed Health Insurance's Member-Function and gets the member's coverage as per the contract.

 ```
 Matched response definition: